marka2g/notes/programming/elixir/README.md

 >  Add comments to posts.
 A Post `has_many` comments

 >  Phoenix task to generate the model.
->> singular module name ‘Comment’, and the plural version ‘comments’ for the database table.
+>> singular module name `Comment`, and the plural version `comments` for the database table.
 Then a list of attributes for our comments.
 In this case we’ll want them to have a body that’s a text.
-And since comments will belong to a post, we’ll create a ‘post_id’ and reference posts.
+And since comments will belong to a post, we’ll create a `post_id` and reference posts.
 This will help setup our association.
 ```sh
 $ mix phoenix.gen.model Comment comments body:text post_id:references:posts
 ```